USA starting to become a serious player in wind

 The United States have been slow to develop its offshore wind capacity, but this is expected to change in the next decade with 22 GW of offshore wind to be added.

-Acteon company, TerraSond, is currently busy undertaking the geophysical survey for the Kitty Hawk project for Avangrid and has completed the geophysical survey for the Dominion Virginia project.
+TerraSond, a geo-services brand in Acteon’s Data and Robotics division undertook the geophysical survey for the Kitty Hawk project for Avangrid and completed the geophysical survey for the Dominion Virginia project.
 This is on top of completing a high-resolution geophysical survey for Mayflower Wind in 2019.
-TerraSond along with sister Acteon companies Seatronics, Deepwater, and Clarus have also recently signed a partnership with Siemens Gamesa to work together on the asset integrity programme for the Coastal Virginia Offshore Wind pilot project.
+TerraSond along with Acteon brands Seatronics, Deepwater, and Clarus have also signed a partnership with Siemens Gamesa to work together on the asset integrity programme for the Coastal Virginia Offshore Wind pilot project.

 Europe maintains steady growth

-The Acteon companies LDD and Core Grouting are working with offshore construction contractors regarding the best methods to be used for drilling and grouting piles in the challenging ground conditions experienced off the northern coast of France.
+LDD, a marine foundations brand in Acteon’s Engineering, Moorings and Foundations division is working with offshore construction contractors regarding the best methods to be used for drilling and grouting piles in the challenging ground conditions experienced off the northern coast of France.
 To solve these challenges, the Acteon companies will be drawing on some of their recent experiences of working together on the installation of drilled and grouted piles for mooring a catenary anchor leg mooring (CALM) buoy in the Caribbean.
 A case study on that project can be found here.